Posted on: April 30, 2026 Posted by: Sarah Giavedoni Comments: 0

 Hazelwood is a global destination

-Today, Hazelwood is located within Waynesville town limits.
+Today, Hazelwood is located within the town limits of Waynesville, NC.
 High peaks surround the town of Waynesville, once billed as the Gateway to the Smokies and now the seat of Haywood County.
 The town’s proximity to Asheville offers residents the best amenities of a larger city while still holding on to its small-town atmosphere.
-The recently restored Frog Level train district has gained recognition as a National Historic District and is now home to a collection of small galleries, a coffee roastery, and a microbrewery.
+The recently restored Frog Level district has gained recognition as a National Historic District and is now home to a collection of small galleries, a coffee roastery, and a microbrewery.
 From outdoor adventures to cozy spots downtown, Waynesville welcomes people from many different backgrounds to visit and stay for life.

 Does that sound like the perfect lifestyle for you?
 Find your dream home in Waynesville now!